by Dana George | Updated July 17, 2021 - First published on March 26, 2020

 By submitting your email address, you consent to us sending you money tips along with products and services that we think might interest you.
 You can unsubscribe at any time.
 Please read our Privacy Statement and Terms & Conditions.

-Unemployment benefits are available for up to 26 weeks.
-However, the CARES Act extends that period by 13 weeks, allowing you to collect unemployment benefits for up to 39 weeks.
+A new executive order has extended the maximum duration to 39 weeks, up from 26 weeks.
+The order also eliminates the traditional one-week waiting period.
+However, the CARES Act extends the benefit period by 13 weeks, allowing you to collect unemployment benefits for up to 39 weeks.

 Many people are missing out on guaranteed returns as their money languishes in a big bank savings account earning next to no interest.
 The Ascent's picks of the best online savings accounts can earn you more than 8x the national average savings account rate.